a1ext/labeless/README.md

 If you want to use both x86 and x86_64 targets, then you should do the following steps for each python distro.

 * Set up Python 2.7 (x86/x86_64)
-* Copy `deploy` direcotry to target machine, where you want to use a debugger backend
+* Copy `deploy` directory to target machine, where you want to use a debugger backend
-* Set up protobuf 2.6.1 using the following commands:
+* Set up `protobuf 2.6.1` using the following commands:

 ```bat
 cd c:\deploy
 c:\Python27\python.exe setup_protobuf.py
 ```
-* Install "labeless" python module, there are two ways to archive that, the first one is to use PyPI in case you have an Internet connection on the debug machine:
+* Install `labeless` python module, there are two ways to archive that, the first one is to use PyPI in case you have an Internet connection on the debug machine:

 ```bat
 pip install --upgrade labeless
 ```

 In case you don't have an Internet connection, you could install prebuilt module from release archive: